LiorKogan/V1/README.md

 * _[Expressive power](https://en.wikipedia.org/wiki/Expressive_power_(computer_science))_ - the breadth of patterns that can be expressed.
   Unless a pattern language (declarative or imperative) is Turing-complete, there would always be computable patterns that cannot be expressed.

 There are always tradeoffs.
-Quoting Perlis' 54th and 55th [epigrams of programming](https://en.wikipedia.org/wiki/Epigrams_on_Programming): _"Beware of the Turing tar-pit in which everything is possible but nothing of interest is easy."_, _"A LISP programmer knows the value of everything, but the cost of nothing."_

-Perlis' 93rd and 26th epigrams are also worth quoting: _"When someone says 'I want a programming language in which I need only say what I wish done,' give him a lollipop."_, _"There will always be things we wish to say in our programs that in all known languages can only be said poorly."_
+Quoting Perlis' 54th and 55th [epigrams of programming](https://en.wikipedia.org/wiki/Epigrams_on_Programming): _"Beware of the Turing tar-pit in which everything is possible but nothing of interest is easy."_, and _"A LISP programmer knows the value of everything, but the cost of nothing."_ Perlis' 93rd and 26th epigrams are also worth quoting: _"When someone says 'I want a programming language in which I need only say what I wish done,' give him a lollipop."_, and _"There will always be things we wish to say in our programs that in all known languages can only be said poorly."_ Though these epigrams refer to programming languages, they are equally valid for property graph query languages.

 ## A Song of Ice and Fire